rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 What if your signing devices and seed phrases were destroyed in a fire?

 For significant Bitcoin holdings, metal backups of your seed phrases ensure your private keys survive extreme conditions like fire, flood, or physical damage.

-A metal seed backup, created using stainless steel dog tags, provides a fireproof, waterproof, and corrosion-resistant copy of your seed phrase.
-Generic metal stamping enhances security by allowing you to source materials independently, avoiding reliance on commercial Bitcoin seed backup solutions.
+For example, a metal backup created using stainless steel dog tags provides a fireproof, waterproof, and corrosion-resistant copy of your seed phrase.

 ---